luminousAvocado/pam-1/README.md

 1. Clone the Git repository.
 2. Copy `appsettings.sample.json` to `appsettings.json`, and edit `appsettings.json` to match your environment.
+   Also copy `appsettings.json` to the PAM.Test project if you want to run the unit tests.
 3. Run the following commands inside the project folder to create the database:
 ```
     $ dotnet ef migrations add InitialSchema